 August 2017: Pseudocoordinación del tipo tomar y en Eurasia: 50 años después [Pseudocoordination with take and in Eurasia: 50 years later].
 To be presented at Lingüística Coseriana VI, Lima, Peru.

 May 2017: Oligosynthetic Serial Verb Constructions in Natural Languages.
-To be presented at the Fourth Annual UC Davis Symposium on Language Research, Davis, California.
+Presented at the Fourth Annual UC Davis Symposium on Language Research, Davis, California.

 May 2017: Pseudocoordination, Multiple Agreement Constructions, and Morphosyntactic Variation.
-To be presented at the Workshop on Pseudo-Coordination and Multiple Agreement Constructions, Venice, Italy.
+Presented at the Workshop on Pseudo-Coordination and Multiple Agreement Constructions, Venice, Italy.

 May 2017, with Helge Lødrup: SIT as a progressive marker in pseudocoordination?
-To be presented at the Workshop on Pseudo-Coordination and Multiple Agreement Constructions, Venice, Italy.
+Presented at the Workshop on Pseudo-Coordination and Multiple Agreement Constructions, Venice, Italy.

 April 2017.
 Conventionalization of grammatical anomalies through linearization.
 Presented at Illinois Language and Linguistics Society (ILLS) 9 at UIUC.